afsalashyana/afsalashyana/README.md

 - :heart: I love Java and JavaFX!
 - :computer: 11+ years of Desktop and Mobile development experience
-- 🌱 2022 Goal: Become an expert in web development
 - :link: You can find more about me in my [portfolio][website]

 ## Languages and Tools